 A little practice piece with some gouache I had sitting around!
-Part of the jump start into a portfolio?
+Small step toward a solidified portfolio idea, perhaps…

 Taylor Swift in Gucci.
 Grammy Awards 2014.